Trevrosa/runhelper/runner/README.md

 ## configuration

+the binary can be run with the argument `--wd` to set the program's working directory.

 the env var `RUNNER_PORT` controls the port of the server (default `4321`) the env var `SERVER_DIR` should be the path to the server.